2019 SDSU Acceptance Rate: Class of 2023

 So, you’re thinking about applying to San Diego State University (also commonly referred to as SDSU), and you’re curious about your chances of admission.
-Well, we’re here to help!
-Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
+There are a lot of factors in the admissions process.
 However, the most important factors in the admissions game are your GPA and test scores.
-So, using those as a measure, we can give you an estimate of your chances.

 With an acceptance rate of 34%, admission to SDSU is highly competitive.
 Based on our analysis, to have a good chance of being admitted, you need to be at the very top of your class and have an SAT score of close to 1200, or an ACT score of around 25.